 While you won’t find parties, huge shopping malls, and mass tourism on these islands, you will find relaxation and beauty – isn’t that what holidays are all about?

-The Greek Ionian Islands
+The Names Of Greek Islands In The Ionian Islands

+There are 14 islands in his group, with Corfu and Zakynthos being two of the most popular.
 Sitting in the Ionian Sea, as the name would suggest, these islands enjoy clear water, fantastic weather, and fantastic tourism options during the summer months.
-There are 14 islands in his group, with Corfu and Zakynthos being two of the most popular.
 From June to September, these two islands, in particular, are extremely busy with direct flights from many European cities, but if you want a quieter break, you can easily take a ferry over to one of the lesser-known islands in the group.

 Within the Ionian Island group, you will find: